kube-logging/logging-operator/docs/quickstarts/splunk.md

      > Note: You can use the `ClusterOutput` and `ClusterFlow` resources only in the `controlNamespace`.

-1. Get Splunk HEC Token
+1. Get a Splunk HEC Token.

      ```bash
      HEC_TOKEN=$(kubectl get secret -n logging  splunk-single-standalone-secrets -o jsonpath='{.data.hec_token}' | base64 --decode)